icy-comet/nvim-config/README.md

 ### Notes:
 - To determine a filetype of a buffer in a window/popup switch the focus/cursor to it and run `echo &ft`
+- `Ctrl+Space` for `nvim-cmp` doesn't work in Windows.
+See this [issue](https://github.com/neovim/neovim/issues/8435)
+- However, it works fine in WSL.

 ### Related Issues
 - https://github.com/goolord/alpha-nvim/issues/90